SPT-Mod-Dev/SPT-Mod-Dev/README.md

     - Armored Car cost changes only
     - Tank cost and attack changes are not implemented
  - Set default host tool nation to Germany
+ - King Tut's tomb has been properly unsealed

 #### Australia
  - Focus 'Introduce Unconventional Warfare' no longer grants a Special Forces Branch Specialism.
 Time reduced from 70 -> 35 days.